ElPatatone/ElPatatone.github.io/now.md

       things I learn about. (right now I just have **iverilog** working...)
 - **Computer Architecture: A Quantitative Approach** - book

+## AI workloads

+I first explored AI, specifically computer vision applications, during my university degree.
+But it then got pushed into the backburner for a long while, until very recently, when I started exploring how **GPU computing** is transforming the way we approach and solve problems.

+This renewed focus on AI is a welcome surpise, it's like welcoming an old friend.

+Right now I am researching **GNNs** as I find the **graph structure** fascinating as it can represent so many aspects of the world around us.

 ---

 You can follow my progress and detailed notes on these topics on the [notes page](/notes/)